Let us first start with an introduction to CFA vs FRM

-Candidates who fulfill all the terms and successfully complete the program will be awarded with the CFA charter and becomes CFA charterholder.
+Candidates who fulfill all the terms and successfully complete the program will be awarded the CFA charter and becomes CFA charter holder.
 The charter is known as a Gold Standard of the investment world.

-The Financial Risk Manger (FRM) is a professional designation awarded by the Global Association of Risk Professionals (GARP) to the candidates who successfully completes this certification program.
+The Financial Risk Manager (FRM) is a professional designation awarded by the Global Association of Risk Professionals (GARP) to the candidates who successfully complete this certification program.
 It is a globally recognized standard for those who manage risk.

 To Enroll for CFA level 1 the candidate should

 - Have a bachelor’s (or equivalent) degree

 - or be in the final year of the bachelor’s degree program at the time of registration

 - or have four years of professional work experience (does not have to be investment-related)